Published on

 Here’s what Softr’s pricing looks like:

-- Free ($0/month): 1 published app, up to 10 users, and 5,000 Softr Database records.
+• Free ($0/month): Unlimited published apps, up to 10 users, and 5,000 Softr Database records.
 Good for testing or simple internal projects.

-If AI helped you build the idea, Softr helps you run it: securely, at scale, and without extra tools.
+Softr uses AI to help you build the apps that power your business: securely, at scale, and without extra tools.

 Vibe coding has made building faster and more creative than ever.
 But once the first version is live, speed alone isn’t what keeps things running — structure does.
 The teams that go further use AI to move faster and systems to stay in control.